Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 * As a logged in user I can add comments to a post so that I can share my thoughts about the post.
 * As a user I can see how long ago a comment was made so that I know how old a comment is
 * As an owner of a comment I can edit my comment so that I can fix or update my existing comment with the text.
+* As a user I should be able to leave a star rating on the comments I want to make on a post

 **Profiles**